The tools provided in the Interactive canvas make it a versatile and creative space for exploring Lesson content.

 Lines and arrows

 The line tool offers a selection of solid and dotted lines as well as arrows.
 Draw the line or arrow with a click-and-drag motion.
-To keep the line straight horizontal or vertical, hold the Shift key on the keyboard while drawing.
-Combine this with the line weight and colour options on the right side of the tool bar.
+Combine this with the line weight and colour options on the right side of the toolbar.

 The image uploader allows the teacher or student to add a picture from their device to the canvas.
 Teachers can use images as creative backdrops for activities by locking them so students can't move them, or as automatically marking movable elements.